JetBrains/intellij-sdk-docs/topics/appendix/tools/gradle_intellij_plugin/tools_gradle_intellij_plugin.md

 #### runtimeDir
 {#tasks-runpluginverifier-runtimedir}

-The path to directory containing JVM runtime, overrides [`runPluginVerifier.jbrVersion`](#tasks-runpluginverifier-jbrversion).
+The path to the directory containing the JVM runtime.
+Overrides [`runPluginVerifier.jbrVersion`](#tasks-runpluginverifier-jbrversion).

 {style="narrow"}
 Type